 that WRC-03 has identified a number of frequency bands for high-density applications in the fixed satellite service (HDFSS) through No. 5.516B which also refers to Resolution 143;

-that in this Decision, coordinated and uncoordinated Earth stations refer to stations for which the process of coordination as per Art.
+that in this Decision, coordinated and uncoordinated earth stations refer to stations for which the process of coordination as per Art.
 9 of the RR has been applied or not, respectively;

-that a number of GSO/NGSO FSS systems are currently being planned to operate in some of the bands identified for HDFSS by WRC-03, and that some of them intend to deploy large numbers of user terminals on an uncoordinated basis;
+that a number of FSS systems are operating or planned to operate in some of the bands identified for HDFSS by WRC-03, and that some of them intend to deploy large numbers of user terminals on an uncoordinated basis;

-that some FSS systems intend to deploy a small number of large antenna Earth Stations on a coordinated basis;
+that some FSS systems intend to deploy a small number of large antenna earth Stations on a coordinated basis;

 that some CEPT administrations are promoting GSO FSS systems in some of these bands in the context of removing the “digital divide” at European level;